Skip to main content

 Emily Taylor*, within the Warders Hotel, or Tonic & Ginger* at The Old Synagogue, on the corner of Parry Street and South Terrace, continues our exploration of Fremantle along historic themes.

-After dinner, wine lovers will enjoy Fremantle’s newest small bar, Nieuw Ruin offers a real pick-n-mix of a wine list that’s 300+ bottles strong.
+After dinner, wine lovers will enjoy Nieuw Ruin, a small bar that offers a real pick-n-mix of a wine list that’s 300+ bottles strong.

 Breakfast at the Moore and Moore Cafe on Henry Street.
 It’s a contemporary cafe and gallery within a Federation warehouse building that was common in Fremantle’s gold rush period.
 Place your orders at the laneway counter before finding a table in the outdoor courtyard or front room (the laneway is heritage listed!).